 High-yield insights from every perspective

-Compare the pharmacological mechanisms of action between proton pump inhibitors (PPIs) and histamine-2 receptor antagonists (H2RAs) and explain the physiological basis for 'stress ulcers' in critically ill patients.
+What are the differing mechanisms of action between proton pump inhibitors (PPIs) and histamine-2 receptor antagonists (H2RAs), and why are mechanically ventilated patients at high risk for stress-related mucosal disease?

 Key Response